pautorrex/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Democracy
-- Federalism
+- Federalism & Secessionism
+- National Self-Determination
-- Cultural justice
+- Social & Cultural Justice
-- Self-determination
-- Realism
+- Political Realism
+- Political Theory
+- Political Philosophy

 # Education to show in About widget
 education: